FALL 2017- International Film Festival Highlight!

 SANDRA: To ensure festival-goers get a taste of the extravagant beauty, rich culture and exciting film scene the island has to offer, EMIFF collaborates with the best and most beautiful venues.
 Our Opening Night Gala takes place in Palma’s opera house, build in 1680, this building exudes glamour and a very special Spanish aristocratic chic, it’s the perfect spot to kick off this 10-day event.
 The majority of the programmed films, screens at the only local independent cinema in Mallorca sustained 100% by a non-profit organization run by local cinema enthusiasts; Cineciutat.
 We also collaborate with the local Modern Museum Es Baluard where we screen our Art & Cinema films with a clear focus on art, artists and the art world.
 Our beloved breakfast talks; “Café con Cine” take place at the stunning concept store Rialto Living in the heart of Palma, inviting filmmakers to network and shop for beautiful gifts and souvenirs.
 TheVRand, a local VR company sponsors our Virtual Reality screenings at their brand new VR location called The Garage.
 Last but not least we are the only Film Festival with our own true Drive in Cinema, Port Adriano a yacht club in the South/West of the Island sponsors this exclusive two-night event.

-Our submissions are open on all major submission platforms including; Filmfreeway, Withoutabox etc. since January and have our final two deadlines “Late Deadline July 31st” and the “Extended Deadline August 14th “right around the corner this summer.
+Our submissions are open on all major submission platforms including; Filmfreeway, Withoutabox etc. beginning in January each year and have our final two deadlines in mid summer (July/Aug).

 Submission categories include: Feature Film, Short Film, Documentary Short and feature, animation and experimental short, films for Kids, Music Video, Student Films, VR content and our Screenplay competition.
 We know submissions fees can be a drag for indie filmmakers, so we encourage them to follow us on social media to be sure to catch discount codes, which are posted regularly to help filmmakers submit their projects.

-Media Inc. Magazine readers and online engagers can use the code: “Mediainc” for a special discount until July 31st!
+Media Inc. Magazine readers and online engagers can use the code: “Mediainc” for a special discount in 2018!

 MI: Does your festival offer any special panels and VIP guests?
 How long does your festival last?